Real Estate Transfers: Avoiding property taxes from “uncapping”

-Any Michigan real property owner is familiar with paying their property taxes each year and have probably noticed two values shown on their property tax bill, the State Equalized Value (SEV) and the Taxable Value.
+Any Michigan real property owner is familiar with paying property taxes each year and has probably noticed two values shown on their property tax bill- the State Equalized Value (SEV) and the Taxable Value.
 The State Equalized Value (SEV) of the property is equal to 50% of the true cash value of the property.
 The Taxable Value of the property is equal to the SEV, but subject to a “cap” in the annual increase equivalent the inflation rate or 5%, whichever is lower.
 The Taxable Value is the value used to determine the property owner’s tax liability each year.
 Therefore, even if the true cash value of your property doubled in a given year, the increase in the taxable value of your property would be limited to the inflation rate or 5%, whichever is lower, which would prevent your property taxes from doubling.

 So long as the ownership of the property remains the same, the taxable value will remain to be capped each year.
 However, when there is a “transfer of ownership” it will cause the property taxes to “uncap.”
 This means the annual cap imposed on the increase in the Taxable Value of the property is lifted and the taxable value will be increased to equal the SEV of the property the year following the transfer.
 This will cause an increase in property taxes, sometimes drastically.

 Michigan law currently contains several exemptions to the “transfer of ownership” rules.
 The exemptions allow property to be transferred without causing the taxable value of the property to uncap.
 A few of the most common uncapping exemptions follow:

 - Conveyances of residential property occurring between family members, so long as the property is not used for any commercial purpose following the conveyance.
 Family members are defined as “a mother, father, brother, sister, child, adopted child, or grandchild.”
 The exemption also includes conveyances from a trust or a decedent’s estate.